mariuszpatek/code-addict/content/posts/semantic-kernel-plugins-deep-dive.md

 You can find the complete list in the [Microsoft.SemanticKernel.Plugins.Core documentation](https://learn.microsoft.com/en-us/dotnet/api/microsoft.semantickernel.plugins.core?view=semantic-kernel-dotnet).

 Some of them are: TimePlugins, MathPlugin or HttpPlugin.
 I will create a separate post on how to use them.

----

-*What kind of plugins would you like to see examples of?
-Drop your suggestions in the comments!* 💬